 There’s a quote from a Russian graphic designer that struck a chord, shown in a comment by Alicia.
 It reads:

 “The black space can never be beautiful until the white space is beautiful.”

-A couple of other recommended typography books are Stop Stealing Sheep and Find Out How Type Works, by Erik Spiekermann, and Thinking with Type, by Ellen Lupton.
-Also, Michael Bierut wrote a great piece titled, Thirteen Ways of Looking at a Typeface.
+Other recommended typography books are Stop Stealing Sheep and Find Out How Type Works, by Erik Spiekermann, and Thinking with Type, by Ellen Lupton.
+And Michael Bierut wrote a nice piece titled, Thirteen Ways of Looking at a Typeface.

 What typographic advice would you give a design student?

 Somewhat relevant, some typeface combinations used in design books.